cmusphinx/cmusphinx.github.io/wiki/codingstyle.md

 Function names should also be lowercase, with underscores separating words.
 If a function can be thought of as a "method" on some type, then the first word in the function name should indicate what sort of object it is associated with.
-So, for example, if you have a type ''foo_t'', then its associated functions should look like:
+So, for example, if you have a type `foo_t`, then its associated functions should look like: